Skip to content

 Do I need Next.js experience to get hired at Vercel?

 For most engineering roles, strong Next.js and React experience is highly expected.
-However, infrastructure and platform roles may prioritize distributed systems, edge computing, or Rust/Go expertise instead.
-Even if your role isn't frontend-focused, demonstrating familiarity with Next.js and understanding of the developer experience it provides will strengthen your application.
+Infrastructure and platform roles may prioritize distributed systems, edge computing, or Rust/Go instead.
+Even in a non-frontend role, showing familiarity with Next.js and the developer experience it provides strengthens your application.

 How important are open-source contributions for a Vercel application?

 Very important.
-Vercel's identity is built on open source — Next.js, Turbopack, SWC, and the AI SDK are all open-source projects.
-Having meaningful open-source contributions (even small ones) signals cultural alignment.
-If you've contributed to Next.js or related ecosystem projects, highlight those contributions prominently.
+Vercel's identity is built on open source - Next.js, Turbopack, SWC, and the AI SDK are all open-source projects.
+Meaningful contributions (even small ones) signal cultural alignment.
+If you've contributed to Next.js or ecosystem projects, highlight those prominently.

 Is Vercel fully remote, and does that affect the resume?

 Yes, Vercel is remote-first with a distributed global team.
-Your resume should reflect remote work competence — mention experience with async communication, documentation-driven workflows, and distributed team collaboration.
-If you've thrived in remote environments before, make that clear.
+Your resume should reflect remote competence - async communication, documentation-driven workflows, and distributed collaboration.
+If you've thrived in remote environments, make it clear.

 Should I include personal projects and side projects?

 Absolutely.
-Vercel's culture celebrates builders who ship things on their own.
-Personal projects, especially those deployed on Vercel or built with Next.js, demonstrate genuine interest in the ecosystem.
-Include them with metrics if possible — GitHub stars, users, deployment stats — to show they're more than just experiments.
+Vercel's culture celebrates builders who ship on their own.
+Personal projects - especially those deployed on Vercel or built with Next.js - demonstrate genuine interest in the ecosystem.
+Include metrics where you can (stars, users, deployment stats) to show they're more than experiments.

 How should I format my resume for Vercel's ATS?

 Use a clean, single-column layout with standard section headers.
-Include a prominent Skills section listing specific technologies (Next.js, React, TypeScript, Node.js) and link to your GitHub and any relevant technical writing.
+Include a Skills section listing specific technologies (Next.js, React, TypeScript, Node.js) and link your GitHub and any technical writing.
 Keep it to 1-2 pages and save as PDF.
-Rolevanta's templates are designed to be ATS-friendly while maintaining the visual polish that developer tool companies appreciate.
+Rolevanta's templates are ATS-friendly while keeping the polish developer-tool companies appreciate.

 Similar Company Resume Guides